-5 ClientEarth (2022).
-Taking stock 2022 - are TACs set to achieve MSY?
+ClientEarth (2023).
+Taking stock 2023 - are TACs set to achieve MSY?
 This report is currently being finalised and due to be published later this year.
 ClientEarth's analysis covers those TACs set by the EU alone as well as those shared between the EU and the UK, excluding cases where the TAC and ICES advice do not cover the same area and are thus not directly comparable.
-The preliminary results presented here are based on the same scope and methodology described in ClientEarth's latest report: ClientEarth (2021).
-Taking stock 2021 - are TACs set to achieve MSY?
-November 2021.

-6 Ibid., results to be published later this year.
+The preliminary results presented here are based on the same scope and methodology described in ClientEarth's latest report: ClientEarth (2022).
+Taking stock 2022 - are TACs set to achieve MSY?
+October 2022.
+10 Ibid., results to be published later this year.

-7 Bell, E., Nash, R., Garnacho, E., De Oliveira, J., O'Brien, C. (2022).
-Assessing the sustainability of fisheries catch limits negotiated by the UK for 2020 to 2022.

-Cefas.
-38 pp. 2 January 2022.
-Note that discrepancies between the results of these two analyses are most likely due to differences in scope and parts of the methodology used, but both confirm that many TACs continue to exceed scientific advice and progress has been limited.
+Bell, ED, Nash, RMD, Garnacho, E, De Oliveira, J, Hanin, M, Gilmour, F, O'Brien, CM (2023).
+Assessing the sustainability of negotiated fisheries catch limits by the UK for 2023.
+Cefas project report for Defra.
+30 pp. Discrepancies between the results of these two analyses are most likely due to differences in scope and parts of the methodology used, but both confirm that many TACs still exceed scientific advice and progress has been limited.